-The Applicant shall complete all information on the Cover Page in the Perkins Portal and mail or hand-deliver paper copies, or email scanned copies by July 16, 2013.
-The signatures of the President, Chief Financial Officer, and Perkins Point of Contact bind the Applicant and signify the Applicant's agreement to comply with all provisions of this RFA.
+The Applicant shall complete all information on the Cover Page in the Perkins Portal and email scanned copies by July 22, 2014.
+The signatures of the President, Chief Financial Officer, and Perkins Institutional Contact shall bind the Applicant and signify the Applicant's agreement to comply with all provisions of this RFA.